VizTower/viz_dart_ecc/README.md

 # Elliptic curve cryptography (ECC) in Dart
+[![Build Status](https://travis-ci.com/VizTower/viz_dart_ecc.svg?branch=master)](https://travis-ci.com/VizTower/viz_dart_ecc)

 Elliptic curve cryptography lib for VIZ based blockchain in Dart lang.
-Forked from [eosdart_ecc](https://github.com/primes-network/eosdart_ecc).

-[![Build Status](https://travis-ci.com/VizTower/viz_dart_ecc.svg?branch=master)](https://travis-ci.com/VizTower/viz_dart_ecc)
+Forked from [eosdart_ecc](https://github.com/primes-network/eosdart_ecc) and a lot of code is rewritten for VIZ.

+You can sign any data using VIZ cryptographic algorithms.

 ## Usage